Back to Resources

 Nurseries and preschools cost AED 15,000 to AED 40,000 per year.
 Primary and secondary schools following British, American, or IB curricula cost AED 20,000 to AED 80,000 per year.
 Premium international schools can cost AED 80,000 to AED 120,000 or more per year.

 School fees vary enormously based on curriculum, reputation, and location.
 This is often the single biggest factor in a family's cost of living calculation.
+If you are moving with children, research schools early, as popular schools have waiting lists and fees can increase by 5% to 10% annually.
+Many families choose schools in the same area where they live to reduce commute times and transport costs.

 The Total Monthly Budget

-Rent (one-bedroom, mid-range area): AED 5,500 to AED 7,000.
+Rent (one-bedroom, mid-range area) 5,500 to 7,000 1,500 to 1,900

-Health insurance (monthly equivalent): AED 200 to AED 500.
+Health insurance (monthly equivalent) 200 to 500 55 to 135

-Miscellaneous (personal care, clothing, random expenses): AED 500 to AED 1,000.
+Miscellaneous (personal care, clothing, random expenses) 500 to 1,000 135 to 270

 For a couple without children, scale up by roughly 30% to 40%, bringing the range to approximately AED 15,000 to AED 25,000 per month.